What Should Your Monthly Mortgage Payment Be?

 If you have any questions about calculating a monthly budget, please contact us.
 It’s an important step before you start looking at homes.
 Once you know your monthly budget, you’ll be able to work with the lender to determine your price range, which will then help you finalize your mortgage product and down payment options.

 We are being a little conservative here, but we also don’t want you to be house-poor.
 Only you know your spending habits and what’s best for your financial life.
-We’ve just shown you some ways to help you find the number to tell your lender when you meet for the first time (remember our advice last week).
+We’ve just shown you some ways to help you find the number to tell your lender when you meet for the first time.